Guided Wilderness trails of the Cederberg

 On-trail: signs of stealthier predators.

-There are snakes; seen less in winter, spring.
+Pools and streams are home to rare frog species.
+There are snakes; seen less in the cold months.
 Creepy-crawlies, small rodents scurry around in the straw-floor huts.
 Should weather conditions dictate you sleep in a hut, check round carefully, and you could pitch your tent inside it and zip up.

 Activities besides hiking and camping